citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/TriggerServerEvent.md

 ### Handling the Triggered Event

-To handle the event triggered by `TriggerServerEvent`, you need to define an register net event listener.
+To handle the event triggered by `TriggerServerEvent`, you need to define a register net event listener.
 Here's an example of how you can set up an event listener for the 'myCustomServerEvent' event:

 (Recommanded)
 ```lua